|

 Peel and stick tiles aka Floor Pops

 Floor Pops aka stick-on/self-adhesive floor tiles are effective for speedy makeovers.
 Stick-on floor tiles come in a huge array of designs and styles and again, it’s the cutting out that takes the most time, so you definitely want to invest in a profile gauge or make a DIY contour gauge for convenience and precision.
-This DIY could be completed in under an hour in a very small space, like perhaps a porch or small hallway or a bathroom like I did below.
+This DIY could be completed in under an hour in a very small space, like perhaps a porch or small hallway or a bathroom like I did above.

-Floor paint
+Easy DIY flooring – Floor paint

 Paint roller and tray